Meaghamann: Plot

-In Goa, 6 dead bodies are washed ashore where the police department deduce that Jothi, a drug lord is responsible for the mess.
-The police is unable to capture him for nearly a decade because not a single person has seen him in person as he is constantly on the move and has no permanent aides or accomplices.
-Chitti is in charge for the drug trafficking in and around Goa.
+In Goa, six dead bodies are washed ashore, where the police department deduces that Jothi, a drug lord, is responsible for the mess.
+The police is unable to capture him for nearly a decade because not a single person has seen him in person, as he is constantly on the move and has no permanent aides or accomplices.
+Chitti is in charge of the drug trafficking in and around Goa.
 One day, he receives a call from Jothi about a missing drug consignment.
-Chitti and his men are unable to hunt down the culprit where it is revealed that Shiva is the mastermind behind the drug theft and is working for Chitti as his most trusted henchman.
-Chitti, along with Shiva and his nephew Guru, runs a crime syndicate in Goa.
+Chitti and his men are unable to hunt down the culprit, where it is revealed that Shiva is the mastermind behind the drug theft and is working for Chitti as his most trusted henchman.
+Chitti, along with his nephew Guru and Shiva, runs a crime syndicate in Goa.

 In a turn of events, Shiva is actually Arul, an undercover officer who is assigned to expose Jothi and his entire drug cartel.
-He receives instructions from his higher officers Bharathi and Benjamin Vas and informs them about the activities of his gang from time to time.
-Arul is into this mission, along with his best friend and colleague Karthik, who also takes a stage name as Malik and works for Sharma, another drug lord from Gujarat, who is in possession of 1000 kg of pure cocaine and is looking for a buyer.
-The plan of Bharathi, Benjamin, and their team is to make Sharma and Jothi meet each other for the transaction of the 1000 kg of cocaine and arrest them.
+He receives instructions from his superior officers Bharathi Chandrasekar and Benjamin Vas and informs them of his gang's activities from time to time.
+Arul is into this mission, along with his best friend and colleague Karthik, who also takes a stage name as Malik and works for Sharma, another drug lord from Gujarat, who has 1000 kilograms of pure cocaine and is looking for a buyer.
+The plan of Bharathi, Benjamin, and their team is to make Sharma and Jothi meet each other for the transaction of the 1000 kilograms of cocaine and arrest them.

-Arul informs Bharathi that Sharma and Jothi are planning for a trial with just 100 kg of cocaine, and if all goes well, they will deal with the remaining 900 kg.
-Bharathi and her team wisely plan to capture the huge bulk of 900 kg of drugs, along with Sharma and Jothi, so they have to leave the first trial transaction unmonitored.
-However, all plans go awry when Bharathi's jealous boss does not agree to her plan and conducts a raid for the trial transaction in the last moment.
-The raid exposes Karthik's identity, who is taken to Chitti's place and gets tortured by Guru and his gang to reveal the identity of any other man working with him.
+Arul informs Bharathi that Sharma and Jothi are planning a trial with just 100 kilograms of cocaine, and if all goes well, they will deal with the remaining 900 kilograms.
+Bharathi and her team wisely plan to capture the huge bulk of 900 kilograms of drugs, along with Sharma and Jothi, so they have to leave the first trial transaction unmonitored.
+However, all plans go awry when Bharathi's jealous boss disagrees with her plan and conducts a raid for the trial transaction at the last moment.
+The raid exposes Karthik's identity, who is taken to Chitti's place and tortured by Guru and his gang to reveal the identity of any other man working with him.